YassirKJS/rlesports/README.md

 #Part4: FLOW THE OTHER WAY
  --------------------------
-Since components (App) should only update its own state, App will pass callbacks to SearchBox, those callbacks will fire whenever the State should be updated (onChange).
+Since components (App) should only update its own state, App will pass callbacks to Old_SearchBox, those callbacks will fire whenever the State should be updated (onChange).
 The callbacks will call setState().

      App
      -add event handlers, bind them
-     -pass the callbacks to SearchBox as props
+     -pass the callbacks to Old_SearchBox as props

-     SearchBox
+     Old_SearchBox
      -add constructor
      -receive callbacks props
      -use received props to add event handlers, bind them